The best hotels in Torres del Paine

 Renting a car costs CLP 60.000-90.000/day from Europcar or Avis on Baquedano street in Puerto Natales.
 The park road is gravel for the last 20km.
 A standard sedan handles it fine in summer but 4WD helps after rain.
 Gas up in Puerto Natales because there are zero stations inside the park.

-Torres del Paine's best neighborhoods
+Torres del Paine's best hotel regions

 Puerto Natales is your base if you want restaurants and affordable beds.
 Inside the park costs triple but puts you right at the trailheads.
 Pick based on your hiking ambition.